 - Do I need special permission to enter Thailand?
 Since 1st July 2022, travellers do not need to apply for special permission (e.g. the Thai Pass) to enter Thailand.

 - Do I need a visa to enter Thailand?
-Citizens of most countries do not need to arrange a visa in advance for Thailand as they will receive a 30-day VOA upon arrival in Thailand by air, sea, or land.
+Citizens of most countries do not need to arrange a visa in advance for Thailand as they will receive a 60-day visa-free entry stamp upon arrival in Thailand by air, sea, or land (effective from 15th July 2024).

 - Do I need proof of onward travel?
 Proof of onward travel is recommended because it is sometimes checked at various border crossings.